Key Quote

 Technique 1 — EPIGRAM WITH ABSOLUTIST DICTION

-An epigrammatic (concise, witty) statement using absolutist diction (language allowing no exceptions): 'once' and 'for ever' frame his character as rigid and unforgiving.
-Darcy presents inflexibility as a virtue — he conflates (confuses/merges) stubbornness with moral integrity.
+An epigrammaticepigrammatic — Expressed in a witty, concise, memorable way statement using absolutist dictionabsolutist diction — Word choices that allow no exceptions or compromise: 'once' and 'for ever' frame his character as rigid and unforgiving.
+Darcy presents inflexibility as a virtue — he conflatesconflates — Merges or confuses two different things inappropriately stubbornness with moral integrity.

-The declarative (stated as fact) tone mirrors his social authority: he speaks as though his judgments are natural law, not personal opinion.
+The declarativedeclarative — stated as fact tone mirrors his social authority: he speaks as though his judgments are natural law, not personal opinion.
 This linguistic certainty reflects the certainty of his class position — both will be shaken.

 Key Words